OldSchoolWeaver/WeatherGeneratorApp/README.md

 There are five python scripts in this application:

+      Run - Script that initiates the simulation, or if required generates a new set of historical data.
+(The darksky API has limit of 1000 calls per day).
+            *** To Initiate the Simulation run the Run.py script, the output of the simulation will be in the folder Simulations. ***

       WeatherDataGenerator - Script responsible to create the historical data set combining the data from the 3 APIs mentioned above.This script will create a csv output called Locations_HistoricalData.csv in the Data folder.